Privacy Notice For Volunteers Data controller:

 - Personal contact details, such as your name, title, address and contact details, including email address and telephone number;

-- the terms and conditions of your engagement;
+- the terms and conditions of your volunteering role;

 - details of your qualifications, skills, experience and career history, including start and end dates, with previous employers and with the Charity;